lightfeed/extractor/README.md

 npm install @lightfeed/extractor
 ```

-## Hosted Version

-While this library provides a robust foundation for data extraction, you might want to consider [lightfeed.ai](https://lightfeed.ai) if you need:

-- ⚡️ **Database with API**: Manage data in a production-ready vector database with real-time API
-- 📊 **Deduplication and Value History**: Maintain consistent data with automatic change tracking
-- 🤖 **AI Enrichment**: Enrich any data point — contact info, product details, company intelligence, and more
-- ⏰ **Workflow Automation**: Set up intelligent data pipelines that run automatically on your schedule
-- 📍 **Geolocation Targeting**: Capture region-specific price, inventory and campaign data for competitive intelligence

 ## Usage

-### E-commerce Product Extraction with Stealth Browser
+### E-commerce Product Extraction

-This example demonstrates extracting structured product data from a real e-commerce website using a stealth Playwright browser that handles JavaScript rendering and bypasses anti-bot detection.
-We use a local browser configuration here, but you can also use [serverless or remote browsers](#browser-loading) for production deployments.
+This example demonstrates extracting structured product data from a real e-commerce website using a local headed Playwright browser.
+For production environments, you can use a Playwright browser in [serverless](#serverless-browser) or [remote](#remote-browser) mode.

-> **💡 Try it yourself:** Run `npm run test:browser` to execute this example, or view the complete code in `src/dev/testBrowserExtraction.ts`

 ```typescript
 import { extract, ContentFormat, LLMProvider, Browser } from "@lightfeed/extractor";